sfc-gh-dwilczak/tutorials/docs/snowflake/aws/s3/index.md

 Lets start by setting up a snowflake connection to AWS s3 storage and load json data.
 After that use snowpipe to automate the ingestion of CSV files.

 ### AWS
 Sign into your aws account.
-If you don't have one, a free [aws account](https://aws.amazon.com/free/) can be started.

 #### Create S3 bucket
 Create the bucket you intend to use.
 In our case we'll call the bucket **danielwilczak**.